Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 Active buyers and real estate investors move quickly when the right property lands on their radar.

-However, when buyers begin seeing the same listing for sale, they tend to assume something may be wrong with the asking price, the location, or even the condition of the property.
+However, when buyers begin seeing the same listing for sale, they tend to assume something may be wrong with the asking price, the location, or even the property’s condition.

 Understanding this metric will help you identify agents who need coaching and support.

-Consider additional mentoring or supportive measures to improve their ability to conduct comparative pricing, understand marketing strategies, and develop negotiation skills.
+Consider additional mentoring or supportive measures to improve their ability to conduct comparative pricing, understand your marketing plan and unique selling proposition, and develop negotiation skills.

 3. Sale Price vs. List Price

-Similar to days on market, the difference between the list price and the final purchase price (sale price) is another key metric to measure performance every month.
+Similar to days on market, the difference between the list price and the final purchase price (sale price) is another key metric to measure monthly performance.

-A price reduction to get real estate sold to get real estate sold doesn’t look good and often means that the property becomes stale.
+A price reduction to get real estate sold doesn’t look good and often means that the property becomes stale.

-On the other hand, pricing a property too low means you’re leaving money on the table—in which case your company, your agent, and your client miss out.
+On the other hand, pricing a property too low means you’re leaving money on the table—in which case your company, agent, and client miss out.

 The best agents can determine a price that both garners attention and doesn’t leave money on the table.